-Save up to 30% per person
+Just-Released Offer Save up to 25% per person

-$8,895 to $16,095
+$8,895 to $15,995

 As the ships sets sail in the late afternoon, you will begin your journey, passing through the Beagle Channel.
 Named after the famed ship on which Charles Darwin voyaged, the channel presents great photo opportunities of landscapes and seabirds.
 Eventually the channel opens up to the Southern Ocean, and onwards to Antarctica.

-Your days at sea are filled with presentations led by your Expedition Team who will prepare you for the wildlife and geology that you will experience, and the history of the area.
-In between presentations, spend time on deck looking for wildlife or chatting with your shipmates over a drink at the bar, or enjoy the fresh air and views on the outer decks.
+Your days at sea are filled with presentations led by your expedition team who will prepare you for the wildlife that will greet you upon arrival.
+Between presentations, spend time chatting with your shipmates over a drink at the bar, or enjoy the fresh air and views on the outer decks.

 The most common reaction upon reaching the White Continent is a sense of reverence and awe.
-The experience is beyond words, since few places are as untouched, unique and endearing as Antarctica.
+The experience is beyond words, since few places are as untouched, unique, and endearing as Antarctica.
 You will begin to appreciate why this region has long captivated the attention of explorers and travelers alike.
 Every time someone visits Antarctica, they witness something new or unexpected, which means that your expedition will be unlike any other—creating a unique, personal experience.

 Each day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
 With wildlife always at the forefront of your guides' minds, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the cunning leopard seal.
-Your Expedition Team will take care of you at each landing, whether you are hiking the Antarctic landscape, visiting a research station or consorting with penguin colonies.
+Your expedition team will take care of you at each landing, whether you are hiking the Antarctic landscape, visiting a research station or consorting with penguin colonies.
 Chinstrap, Adélie and gentoo penguins are found here, along with Weddell, fur, crabeater and leopard seals.
 Keep a lookout for curious whales, such as minkes, while on a Zodiac cruise.
 Each day and each landing will present a new collection of creatures to delight you and keep your camera busy.

 Say goodbye to your expedition team and fellow travelers.
 Disembark in the morning and transfer to the airport.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.